Palestinians say Israeli troops kill 9 in West Bank raid

 Tensions between Israelis and Palestinians have soared since Israel launched the raids last spring, following a spate of Palestinian attacks that killed 19 people, while another round of attacks later in the year brought the death toll to 30.

 Israel says the raids are meant to dismantle militant networks and thwart future attacks.
-The Palestinians say they further entrench Israel's 55-year, open-ended occupation of lands they seek for their future state.
+The Palestinians say they further entrench Israel's 55-year, open-ended occupation.

 Israel captured the West Bank, east Jerusalem and the Gaza Strip in the 1967 Mideast war, territories the Palestinians claim for their hoped-for state.